0SINTr/ooo/README.md

 ## 🛠️ Task #7

-After configuring your Firefox, you can add an extra guardian that will further protect your browsing experience, and that is the **uBlock Origin** add-on which is going to automatically block ads, pop-ups and trackers by default.
+After configuring your Firefox, you can add an extra guardian that will further protect your browsing experience, and that is the **uBlock Origin** add-on which is going to automatically block most ads, pop-ups and trackers by default.

 To install this add-on, in Firefox type this in the search bar: `about:addons`, then search for **uBlock Origin** and add it to your browser.
 By default, it will block a lot of nasty or annoying things, so unless you need to enable more advanced settings or filters/lists, you can just leave it as it is and move on.

+However, if you **do** want to get the best balance between privacy and usability, you should check out **uBlock Origin's medium mode** described on their [official Wiki page](https://github.com/gorhill/ublock/wiki/Blocking-mode:-medium-mode).
+Keep in mind though that it will break some websites partially and will require your intervention to un-break them.

 ## 🛠️ Task #8